Where to Stay in Prince Edward County: Accommodation & Area Guide

 Resorts are great for families with kids who want their own cottage/rental space but have the option to partake in other activities to make their stay in the County perfect.
 So, check out these resorts in the County:

-By Town/Area
+Accommodations By Town/Area

-pink town sign on lamp pole with sky and building behind
+pink town sign on lamp pole with sky and building behind.

 You can’t go wrong with good ol’ Picton!